 I hope that you’ll give this recipe a try!
 Let me know in the comments below how it turned out for you.
 I’d love to get your feedback!

 If you liked this recipe, you might also like my pumpkin salad with lentils or try my Israeli yellow split pea soup which is one of my favorites.
-This Mediterranean lentil soup is another amazing one and of course, and we all need a good bean soup recipe on hand.
-Make sure to make this simple no-knead artisan bread along with the soups.
+We all need a good bean soup recipe on hand and make sure to make this simple no-knead artisan bread along with the soups.

 - 8 cups diced fresh pumpkin or home-canned pumpkin